insat3d/TOP/exercises/calc/v2/README.md

        2. 5-1=4
        3. 4*5=20
        4. 9/3=3
-    6. When I enter an invalid operation, show the message "Bad Expression"
-       1. 9/0= Bad Expression
-       2. 0/0= Bad Expression
-       3.
-    7. When I enter a number with a percentage symbol, the following logic is used:
+    6. When I enter a number with a percentage symbol, the following logic is used:
        1. a+b% = a * (1+b/100)
        2. a%+b = (a/100)+b
        3. a%+b%=(a/100)*(1+b/100)